Power Defense (PlayEveryWare)

 Built mythos for humorous multigame expanded universe

 In the cinematic stills for the game below you can catch a glimpse of what the world has in store.
-I personally thought about trying to get the feel of mixing the fun and exciting world of Hanna-Barbera action cartoons with the diversity of Star Trek, which lend themselves well to a universe where many types of things and characters can exist without stepping on each others toes.
-On top of the fun setting, I wanted to create characters people could relate to.
+I thought about trying to get the feel of mixing the fun and exciting world of Hanna-Barbera action cartoons with the diversity of Star Trek, which lends themselves well to a universe where many types of things and characters can exist without stepping on each other’s toes.
+On top of the fun setting, I wanted to create characters people could relate with fully.
 “Power Defense” allowed me to start with archetypal protagonists that people would instantly know, as I was not initially allowed to use dialogue in the game.
-Having the ability to create this world on paper and as an artist has been especially rewarding due to the full control of the content I get to put out in regards to the story and universe.
+Having the ability to create this world on paper and as an artist has been especially rewarding due to the full control of the content, I get to put out in regards to the story and universe.

 Communicated design ideas visually between art and programming teams

-This is an example of what kinds of layouts I would receive in terms of level design.
-At this point we would discuss the level ideas and what we would like the player to do or the mechanics we would focus on.
+Above is an example of what kinds of layouts I would receive regarding level design.
+At this point, we would discuss the level ideas, and what we would like the player to do or the mechanics we would focus on emphasizing.
 If there were changes I thought needed to be made I would add my own take to this rough map.
 From there I would talk about the story progression and what kind of look our final level design might have.
-Finally, enemy waves are added and the level is tested to make sure we should move ahead.
-We use this level of art and add notes that stay visible in game to make sure our thoughts are seen across departments allowing for equal and easy entry into the process.
+Finally, we add enemy waves, and the level is tested to make sure we should move ahead.
+We use this level of art and add notes that stay visible in-game to make sure our thoughts are seen across departments allowing for an easy entry into the process.

 Here is the base level look.
 From here we decide if there are any final changes we would like to see before going to the final artwork.
 By the time we are at this stage, the work adjustments are minor and are more of a cautionary glance over before we go final, something we learned after spending time developing level and artwork to find it not usable in game.

 Final level work.
-At this point we have passed around the first two steps and made all adjustments we intended to make.
+At this point, we have passed around the first two steps and made all the adjustments we intended to make.
 This is a simple step that requires only slight collision changes and adding new art to the already working and polished level.

 The final solution to this problem was combining the artwork and text, like in the top example, onto the bottom screen, allowing for more help options on the top screen, since this would be a tutorial setup.

-Since the game is played mostly through the UI, this created a really fun art/game design approach as to how to make the UIthe center pieces of the puzzle, but allow for room for the player to see what was going on.
-Since plugging and unplugging is the central mechanic, we had to come up with something that felt right for that action while sticking to our desire for a simple one motion action.
-In the end we went with a drag and drop approach, something most people are familiar with and something that feels right in terms of plugging and unplugging.
+Power Defense is played mostly through the UI, this created an entertaining art/game design approach as to how to make the UI the centerpiece of the puzzle, but allow for room for the player to see what was going on.
+Since plugging and unplugging is the central mechanic, we had to come up with something that felt right for that action while sticking to our desire for a simple one motion playstyle.
+In the end, we went with a drag and drop approach, something most people are familiar with and something that feels right as plugging and unplugging action.

-This is the hint that appears to players during the tutorial to explain the mechanic in case they forgot how it works.
-The drag and drop is actually prominently featured from the start screen where the player must use it to start the game.
+This is the hint that appears to players during the tutorial to explain the mechanic.
+We prominently featured the drag and drop input from the start screen where the player must use it to start the game.